-The abbreviations are listed in the order in which they appear on the table and not alphabetically.
+^{} The abbreviations are listed in the order in which they appear on the table and not alphabetically.

-ABBREVIATIONS NSC National Senior Certificate (completed Grade 12 in and after 2008) SC H G Senior Certificate Higher Grade (completed Grade 12 before 2008) SC S G Senior Certificate Standard Grade (completed Grade 12 before 2008) IEB Independent Examination Board HIGC SE Higher International General Certificate of Secondary Education IGCS E International General Certificate of Secondary Education NSSC C(HL) Namibia Senior Secondary Certificate (Higher Level) NSSC C(OL) Namibia Senior Secondary Certificate (Ordinary Level - Cambridge) AS Advanced Subsidiary Level (Cambridge) A Lev /el Advanced Level (Cambridge) IB(HL ) International Baccalaureate Schools (Higher Levels) IB(SL .)
-International Baccalaureate Schools (Standard Levels) WAE С West African Examination Council KCSE - Kenya Certificate of Secondary Education Diplome/ Exam ı D'Etat Diplome d'Etat or d'Etudes Secondaire du Cycle CHL/I EM Certificado de Habilitacoes Literarias (Mozambique) / Ensino Medio (Angola) Bacca AHSE alaureate) Gabonese School Leaving American High School Diploma
+Λ DE O /I A TI \sim NS н Βг 76 - / I A L JI V.7

+NSC National Senior Certificate (completed Grade 12 in and after 2008) SC HG Senior Certificate Higher Grade (completed Grade 12 before before 2008)

+SC SG Senior Certificate Standard Grade (completed Grade 12

+IEB Independent Examination Board

+HIGCSE Higher International General Certificate of Secondary

+Education

+IGCSE International General Certificate of Secondary Education NSSC(HL) Namibia Senior Secondary Certificate (Higher Level) NSSC(OL) Namibia Senior Secondary Certificate (Ordinary Level -

+Cambridge)

+AS Advanced Subsidiary Level (Cambridge)

+A Level Advanced Level (Cambridge)

+IB(HL) International Baccalaureate Schools (Higher Levels) IB(SL) International Baccalaureate Schools (Standard Levels)

+WAEC West African Examination Council

+KCSE Kenya Certificate of Secondary Education Diplôme/Exam D'Etat Diplôme d'Etat or d'Etudes Secondaire du Cycle

+CHL/EM Certificado de Habilitacoes Literarias (Mozambique)/Ensino

+Medio (Angola)

+Baccalaureate Gabonese School Leaving AHSD American High School Diploma

-4.4 Admission requirements for international applicants and applicants who completed the Senior Certificate (SC)
+4.4 Admission requirements for applicants with international school leaving credentials and applicants who completed the Senior Certificate (SC)

+4.4.1 Admission Point Scores (APS) are awarded for the six best subjects taking faculty and qualification-specific requirements into account (refer to table).
-- 4.4.1 Admission Point Scores (APS) are awarded for the six best subjects (taking faculty-/college- and programme-specific requirements into account) in the SC, HIGCSE, IGCSE, A-levels, AS-Levels, O-levels, IB, WAEC, KCSE, Diplome/Exam d'état, CHL/EM or the Baccalaureate according to the table above.
-A maximum of six subjects will be used to calculate the total APS. - 4.4.2 Applicants who obtained the SC and who comply with the minimum APS according to Table 2 will be considered for admission to study at the University.
-A maximum of six subjects will be used to calculate the total APS, these six subjects will include the programme-specific requirements.

-4.5 Admission requirements for applicants who obtained the National Senior Certificate (NSC) in 2008 or later

-- (a) Life Orientation is not counted in the calculation of the total APS, nor is it considered as an individual compulsory subject. - (b) In total, six subjects are used for the calculation of the total APS.
-The total APS of an applicant is the sum of the achievement ratings of the particular programme compulsory subjects and the remaining NSC subjects of that applicant. - (c) If applicants completed more than the minimum number of subjects (six) in their NSC, the compulsory subjects and the best of the three remaining subjects will be used to calculate the total APS. - (d) Refer to the UJ Prospectus/Website for the requirements per qualification and faculty/college.

-4.6 Admission requirements for applicants who obtained the National Certificate Vocational (NCV), Senior Certificate Amended SC(A) and the National Senior Certificate for Adults (NASCA)

-- 4.6.1 (a) Admission requirements for applicants with an NCV, a SC(A) and a NACSA are in accordance with relevant legislation and the Faculty/College Rules and Regulations related to the various academic programmes. - (b) Refer to the UJ Prospectus/Website for the requirements per qualification and faculty/college. - (c) Refer to the Admission and Selection Policy. - (d) Refer to Section 4.11 of the Academic Regulations for alternative admission requirements.

-4.7 Minimum admission requirements applicable to Higher Certificates

-- 4.7.1 Additional faculty-/college- or programme-specific requirements are determined by the relevant Faculty/College Boards, approved by Senate and contained in the relevant Faculty/College Rules and Regulations.
+- 4.4.2 Applicants who obtained the SC and who comply with the minimum APS according to Table 2 will be considered for admission to study at the University.
+A maximum of six subjects will be used to calculate the total APS, these six subjects will include the programme-specific requirements. - 4.5 Admission requirements for applicants who obtained the National Senior Certificate (NSC) in 2008 or later - (a) Life Orientation is not counted in the calculation of the total APS, nor is it considered as an individual compulsory subject. - (b) In total, six subjects are used for the calculation of the total APS.
+The total APS of an applicant is the sum of the achievement ratings of the particular programme compulsory subjects and the remaining NSC subjects of that applicant. - (c) If applicants completed more than the minimum number of subjects (six) in their NSC, the compulsory subjects and the best of the remaining subjects will be used to calculate the total APS. - 4.6 Admission requirements for applicants who obtained the National Certificate Vocational (NCV), Senior Certificate Amended SC(A) and the National Senior Certificate for Adults (NASCA) - 4.6.1 (a) Admission requirements for applicants with an NCV, a SC(A) and a NASCA are in accordance with relevant legislation and the Faculty Rules and Regulations related to the various academic programmes. - (b) Refer to the UJ Prospectus/website for the requirements per qualification and faculty. - (c) Refer to the Policy on Admissions and Selections. - (d) Refer to Section 4.11 of the Academic Regulations for alternative admission requirements. - 4.7 Minimum admission requirements applicable to Higher Certificates - 4.7.1 Additional faculty or programme-specific requirements are determined by the relevant Faculty Boards, approved by Senate and contained in the relevant Faculty Rules and Regulations.
 The minimum admission requirements for a Higher Certificate are: - 4.7.2 Prospective students must be in possession of an SC or NSC with Higher Certificate, Diploma or Bachelor's Degree endorsement;